Cruz Azul: Honours

 Cruz Azul's first major title came in the 1968–69 season, when the club won the Mexican Primera División just five years after being promoted.
 During its golden era in the 1970s, Cruz Azul won six league titles within the decade, earning the nickname La Máquina for its dominant, machine-like style of play.
 The club added two more league titles in the short tournament era, in Invierno 1997 and Guardianes 2021, the latter ending a 23-year title drought.
-In domestic competition, Cruz Azul has also won the Copa MX four times and lifted the Campeón de Campeones trophy on three occasions.
+In domestic competition, Cruz Azul has also won the Copa MX four times and lifted the Campeón de Campeones trophy on four occasions.
 The club also won the Supercopa MX in 2019 and the Supercopa de la Liga MX in 2022.

-Internationally, Cruz Azul is one of Mexico's most successful clubs, having won the CONCACAF Champions' Cup/Champions League (CONCACAF's premier club competition) seven times, the most successful club in the region shared with América.
+Internationally, Cruz Azul is one of Mexico's most successful clubs, having won the CONCACAF Champions Cup/Champions League (CONCACAF's premier club competition) seven times, the most successful club in the region shared with América.
 In 2001, the club became the first Mexican and CONCACAF team to reach the final of the Copa Libertadores, narrowly losing to Boca Juniors on penalties.

 Cruz Azul has also competed in the FIFA Club World Cup and the Copa Interamericana, and remains one of the most supported and historically significant football clubs in the Americas.